inQWIRE/SQIR/README.md

 To compile the code, use:
 ```
-git submodule init
-git submodule update
 ./configure.sh
 make
 ```
 Note that `make` will take a while.
 To add additional targets to the Makefile, edit the \_CoqProject file.
 In case of compilation trouble, try `make clean` before running `./configure.sh`.
-You should only need to run the submodule commands once.

 Note that the teleport example is not currently compiled.